two-torial/two-torial/docs/games/mercury/setup.md

 !!! tip ""

-    Extract your patch's files to your existing data in a way that matches its file structure.
+    Extract all updates in order.
 Agree to overwrite files if necessary.

+    For example, if you have `3.00.00`; install `3.01.00`, then `3.02.00`, etc.

 #### Installing ICFs